hanglili/Serverless-MapReduce-Test/README.md

 directory to be `src/#python` when running these test scripts.
 Also when running end-to-end tests, remember to start docker and localstack.

-To understand how these unit tests and end-to-end tests are written, look at this project `src/python/tests`.
+To understand how these unit tests and end-to-end tests are written, look at the directory `src/python/tests` in this project.

 The location of the input data path provided in the field `localTestingInputPath` of `static-job-info.json` file needs to be relative to `src/python/`.